makushatnik/devops-course/chatbot/README.md

 Bot exists in Telegram under the ***[@MakushatnikBot](https://t.me/MakushatnikBot)*** nickname.
 It understands few commands:
 * /repo		  - Returns the link to my Github repository.
 * /tasks	  - Returns a list of tasks.
 * /task1	  - Returns a link to the solution of the Animal's Sounds task.
 * /task2	  - Returns a link to the solution of the Tricky Bash task.
 * /task3	  - Returns a link to the solution of the Chatbot task.
 * /task4      - Returns a link to the solution of the Docker task.
 * /task5      - Returns a link to the solution of the Terraform task.
 * /task6      - Returns a link to the solution of the Github task.
 * /task7      - Returns a link to the solution of the AWS CLI task.
 * /cloudform  - Returns a link to an AWS CloudFormation case.
+* /kubernetes - Returns a link to a Kubernetes case.
+* /exam       - Returns a link to an Examination of knowledge & skills in CI/CD, Python, Go.
 * /contacts	  - Returns my actual contacts.
 * /cv		  - Returns an url-address to my CV.
 * /paypal	  - Returns my Paypal account.
 * /settings	  - Doesn't do anything.

 It doesn't matter whether command was written in the lower or upper case.
 Bot won't be able to get anything but words.
 ***
-## Steps to install the Application (suppose you have Linux Ubuntu)
+## Steps to install the Application

 ### AWS (or CGP or Azure, etc.)
 Go to you Cloud provider page, select and run an instance, get its **IP-address**.